-Moving beyond single word reading, the approach taken here is applicable, we believe, to a wide range of linguistic and cognitive domains-essentially, to all those with quasiregular structure, in the sense that there is systematicity that coexists with some arbitrariness and many exceptions.
-The first domain to which the approach was applied was that of inflectional morphology (Rumelhart & McClelland, 1986).
-As stated in the Introduction, this application certainly remains controversial; Pinker and his colleagues (Marcus et al., 1992; Pinker, 1991; Pinker & Prince, 1988) continue to maintain that no single mechanism can fully capture the behavior of the regular inflectional process and the handling of exceptions.
-While we do not claim that the existing connectionist simulations have fully addressed all valid criticisms raised, at this point we see little in these criticisms that stands against the applicability of the connectionist approach in principle.
-Indeed, the arguments raised in these papers do not, in general, reflect a full appreciation of the capabilities of connectionist networks in quasi-regular domains.
-For example, Pinker (1991) does not acknowledge that connectionist models of both spellingto-sound (as shown here and in SM89) and of inflectional morphology (Daugherty & Seidenberg, 1992) show the very frequency-by-regularity interaction that he takes as one of the key indicators of the operation of a (frequency insensitive) rule system and a (frequency sensitive) lexical lookup mechanism.
+Moving beyond single word reading, the approach taken he is applicable, we believe, to a wide range of linguistic and cogi tive domains-essentially to all those with quasi-regular stru ture in the sense that there is systematicity that coexists wi some arbitrariness and many exceptions.
+The first domain which the approach was applied was that of inflectional mo phology (Rumelhart & McClelland, 1986).
+As stated in our i troduction, this application certainly remains controversi Pinker and his colleagues (Marcus et al., 1992; Pinker, 199 Pinker & Prince, 1988) continue to maintain that no sing mechanism can fully capture the behavior of the regular infle tional process and the handling of exceptions.
+Although we not claim that the existing connectionist simulations have fu addressed all valid criticisms raised, at this point we see lit in these criticisms that stands against the applicability of t connectionist approach in principle.
+Indeed, the argument raised in these articles do not, in general, reflect a full apprec tion of the capabilities of connectionist networks in quasi-reg lar domains.
+For example, Pinker (1991) did not acknowled that connectionist models of both reading aloud (as shown he and in SM89) and of inflectional morphology (Daugherty Seidenberg, 1992) show the very frequency by regularity interaction that he takes as one of the key indicators of the operation of a (frequency-insensitive) rule system and a (frequencysensitive) lexical lookup mechanism.